glennstava/NoroffBergen/README.md

 # NoroffBergen
-Python and SQL-cote shared with my students
+Python and SQL-code shared with my students